Biswa96/WslReverse/README.md

 ## Take a long ride with :minibus:

-To use LxBus, import the [Lxss_Service.REG](Others/Lxss_Service.REG) registry, reboot PC.
+To use LxBus, rename the [LxCoreFlags registry file](Others/LxCoreFlags.reg.ini) and import it.
+Then reboot PC.
 Compile the [LxBusClient.c](linux_files/LxBusClient.c) with `make` in WSL.
 Execute WslRevese with `-b` or `--bus` option as administrator and LxBusClient as root user in WSL.
 Those two binaries exchange some messages between WSL and Windows side using LxBus via.
 LxCore driver.
 Here are some of them:

 | Step No. | LxBus Server (as Administrator)          | LxBus Client (as root)                |
 |:--------:|:----------------------------------------:|:-------------------------------------:|